DomFord/ccgr-website/content/authors/Frederik Bakkerud/_index.md

 ---
 # Display name
-title: Sebastian Risi
+title: Frederik Bakkerud

 # Username (this should match the folder name)
 authors:
-- Sebastian Risi
+- Frederik Bakkerud

 # Is this the primary user of the site?
 superuser: false